dominiks01/CPP-Surname-Finder/README.md

 # Small project for C++ course at AGH.
-The program checks data on the occurrence of surnames in poland.
+The program checks data on the occurrence of surnames in Poland.

 Libraries used in program:
 * [curl](https://curl.se/)